dvreeze/ocp-java-17-learning/doc/chapter06-class-design.md

 the subclass *hides* the one from the superclass.
 The *type of the reference variable* determines whether the subclass or superclass field is referenced, which is quite different from method overriding and polymorphism.

-*Final instance/static methods* cannot be overridden in subclasses.
+*Final instance methods* cannot be overridden in subclasses, and *final static methods* cannot be hidden in subclasses.

 ### Creating abstract classes